Generac (NYSE:GNRC) Shares Gap Down to $123.79

-Several equities analysts have recently commented on GNRC shares.
-BNP Paribas started coverage on Generac in a research note on Friday, October 20th.
-They set an “underperform” rating and a $78.00 target price for the company.
-Guggenheim upgraded shares of Generac from a “neutral” rating to a “buy” rating and set a $142.00 price target on the stock in a research report on Friday, November 3rd.
-Stifel Nicolaus reiterated a “buy” rating and issued a $135.00 price target on shares of Generac in a research report on Monday, December 4th.
-JPMorgan Chase & Co. cut their price objective on Generac from $179.00 to $164.00 and set an “overweight” rating on the stock in a report on Thursday, October 19th.
-Finally, Citigroup lifted their target price on Generac from $124.00 to $128.00 and gave the company a “neutral” rating in a research note on Monday.
-One research analyst has rated the stock with a sell rating, eight have given a hold rating and thirteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, Generac presently has an average rating of “Moderate Buy” and an average price target of $141.53.
+Several research firms recently issued reports on GNRC.
+Roth Mkm raised their target price on Generac from $105.00 to $118.00 and gave the stock a “neutral” rating in a research note on Tuesday, February 6th.
+Citigroup raised their target price on Generac from $124.00 to $128.00 and gave the stock a “neutral” rating in a research note on Monday.
+JPMorgan Chase & Co. reduced their target price on Generac from $179.00 to $164.00 and set an “overweight” rating on the stock in a report on Thursday, October 19th.
+Stifel Nicolaus reiterated a “buy” rating and set a $135.00 target price on shares of Generac in a report on Monday, December 4th.
+Finally, Bank of America upgraded Generac from an “underperform” rating to a “neutral” rating and upped their target price for the stock from $76.00 to $110.00 in a report on Wednesday, November 15th.
+One analyst has rated the stock with a sell rating, eight have given a hold rating and thirteen have assigned a buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $141.53.

-In other Generac news, EVP Rajendra Kumar Kanuru sold 250 shares of the firm’s stock in a transaction that occurred on Friday, December 1st.
-The stock was sold at an average price of $116.76, for a total value of $29,190.00.
-Following the completion of the transaction, the executive vice president now directly owns 15,618 shares in the company, valued at $1,823,557.68.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In related news, EVP Rajendra Kumar Kanuru sold 250 shares of Generac stock in a transaction that occurred on Friday, December 1st.
+In other Generac news, CEO Aaron Jagdfeld sold 5,000 shares of the stock in a transaction on Friday, December 1st.
+The stock was sold at an average price of $116.76, for a total value of $583,800.00.
+Following the completion of the sale, the chief executive officer now owns 587,690 shares in the company, valued at approximately $68,618,684.40.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+In other news, EVP Rajendra Kumar Kanuru sold 250 shares of the firm’s stock in a transaction dated Friday, December 1st.
 The stock was sold at an average price of $116.76, for a total transaction of $29,190.00.
-Following the completion of the sale, the executive vice president now directly owns 15,618 shares of the company’s stock, valued at approximately $1,823,557.68.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CEO Aaron Jagdfeld sold 5,000 shares of Generac stock in a transaction that occurred on Thursday, February 1st.
-The stock was sold at an average price of $115.22, for a total value of $576,100.00.
-Following the sale, the chief executive officer now directly owns 577,690 shares of the company’s stock, valued at $66,561,441.80.
+Following the completion of the transaction, the executive vice president now owns 15,618 shares in the company, valued at $1,823,557.68.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Aaron Jagdfeld sold 5,000 shares of the firm’s stock in a transaction dated Friday, December 1st.
+The shares were sold at an average price of $116.76, for a total value of $583,800.00.
+Following the transaction, the chief executive officer now owns 587,690 shares of the company’s stock, valued at approximately $68,618,684.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 15,250 shares of company stock valued at $1,825,490 over the last 90 days.
-2.80% of the stock is owned by company insiders.
+In the last quarter, insiders sold 15,250 shares of company stock worth $1,825,490.
+Corporate insiders own 2.80% of the company’s stock.

 Hedge Funds Weigh In On Generac